Dpto. de Composición Arquitectónica

-David Escudero is PhD Candidate at the Department of Architectural Design of the ETSAM, where he graduated from his architectural studies with honors.
+David Escudero is an Architect and Post-Doctoral Fellow at the Madrid School of Architecture (ETSAM), where he graduated from his architectural studies with honors.
 His thesis project has received an award by the XIII Spanish Biennale of Architecture and Urbanism (XIII BEAU).
-He has a Master in Advanced Architectural Design, specialized in landscape architecture and urbanism.
+He also has a Master in Advanced Architectural Design, specialized in landscape architecture and theory of architecture.

-In 2017 he has been Visiting Researcher at the College of Environmental Design of the UC Berkeley, California and also at the Institute for the History and Theory of Architecture of the ETH Zurich.
-In 2015 and 2016 he has taught the University of Valparaiso and the Spanish Institute for Cultural Heritage (IPCE).
+He has been Visiting Researcher at the College of Environmental Design of the UC Berkeley, California (2017), at the gta Institute for the History and Theory of Architecture of the ETH Zurich (2017) and at the Accademia Nazionale di San Luca (2018).
+In 2015 and 2016 he has taught at the University of Valparaiso and the Spanish Institute for Cultural Heritage (IPCE).
 Furthermore, he was funded by the Swiss Federal Institute of Technology in Zurich (ETHZ) and the École Polytechnique Fédérale de Lausanne (EPFL) to participate in the Doctoral colloquium ‘City&Cognition’.

-His research field is focused on phenomenological analysis of landscape and urban phenomena from a transdisciplinar approach.
-His last articles in Trans Magazin and Ábaco could be highlighted, as well as his contributions to publications such as ‘Bridging the Gap’ (HSR, 2016), ‘Landscape in Flux’ (EMÜ, 2015) or ‘Espacios industriales abandonados: gestión del patrimonio y medio ambiente’ (CICEES, 2015).
+His research interests are focused on the intersections between architecture, landscape, cinema and representation.
+His last articles in The journal of Architecture, Architectural Theory Review, European Planning Studies, Landscape Architecture: LA+, Trans Magazin and Ábaco could be highlighted, as well as his contributions to publications such as ‘Domesticity & Displacement’ (EAHN, 2019), ‘Bridging the Gap’ (HSR, 2016), or ‘Landscape in Flux’ (EMÜ, 2015).